 How long does banana bread last?

 Baked banana bread will last about 3-4 days depending on how you store it.
-For this recipe I stored it in an airtight container on the counter.
-I did try to freeze it but it lost it’s moisture and it got dry (an unfortunate factor with gluten free baked goods).
+For this easy zucchini banana bread recipe, I stored it in an airtight container on the counter.
+I did try to freeze it but it lost its moisture and it got dry (an unfortunate factor with gluten-free baked goods).

 - To make your own oat flour place 2 cups of oats into a high-speed blender or food processor and pulse until a fine flour forms.
 It forms pretty fast.
 2 cups of oats should yield 2 cups of oat flour.

 - The butter can be swapped with 2 tablespoons melted refined coconut oil.

 - You can add in extras like chocolate chips, nuts, or even blueberries right at the end after you fold in the zucchini, before baking.

 - It is important to let this bread cool for at least 25 minutes after baking since it will continue to cook a little after it is done baking.